 Like most of the markets in Denmark, Lopper på Havnen takes place from spring to autumn.
 Once a month, approximately 100 stalls are set up near Aalborg’s Harbor’s waterfront.
 The market welcomes locals and tourists from 10am to 3pm.
 There, visitors can find a wide range of vintage items, clothes, souvenirs, ceramics, and many more inexpensive goods.
 Moreover, food stands sell local delicacies, so weather permitting, grab a rød pølse hot dog and take a break from sightseeing.

 The Red Factory is an indoor flea market located in the heart of Odense.
-Its high-quality vintage items and stylish decorations makes it one of the top destinations for bargain hunters.
-Its being indoors means shoppers can still enjoy a visit when it’s cold or rainy outside.
-Den Røde Fabrik is open every day from morning to afternoon, so stop by and check out the beautiful knickknacks.
+High-quality vintage items and stylish decorations makes it one of the top destinations for bargain hunters.
+Its indoors location means shoppers can still enjoy a visit when it’s cold or rainy outside.
+Den Røde Fabrik is open every day from morning to afternoon, so stop by and check out the beautiful knick-knacks.

 Every year, chefs, entrepreneurs, and food lovers travel to Skagen for the two-day Food & Design Market.
 The event has been taking place for 12 years now, and it attracts thousands of local and international gastronomy lovers.
 Aside from tasting fresh ingredients and delicious dishes, visitors have also the chance to hear intriguing product-design presentations by specialists.